Danny Valentine: Storylines

 However, following a drunken evening at The Dog with Nancy, Hannah is accompanied home by Darren.
 When Hannah is fixing her top, Darren takes an incriminating photograph of her on his mobile phone to convince Mercedes that he has slept with her and win a bet.
 Mercedes does not believe Darren but sends the photo to Danny, who punches Darren and dumps a bewildered Hannah, who has no memory of the photo being taken, and has sex with Mercedes.
 Danny later leaves the village to find his mother, Valerie, in Spain.

 Reception

-Virgin Media opined that while he caused the odd disaster, Danny did have "a good heart".
+Virgin Media say that while the character did caused some tense situations, Danny did have "a good heart".
+Charlotte Tutton from OK! wrote how Danny quickly became the "show's biggest heartthrob" who spent "months wooing Hannah", and also wrote that, despite only being on the soap for a year, Danny "is still one of the most memorable characters the soap has ever seen".